felipe-m/robot_tools/readme.md

 This maker holder is attached to the robot flange and allows the robot to paint with a cheap tool.

-The CAD is parametric, using Python.
-So different variations of the tool can be printed, with different sizes.
-This is useful for teaching, since it allows each student to have a slightly different tool, so each program has to be different.
+The design is modeled using Python for FreeCAD; thus, different variations of the tool can be 3D printed, with different sizes.
+This is useful for teaching, since it allows each student to have a slightly different tool; therefore, each student has to develop its own robot programming.

-If the tool is broken, you can print it again.
+If the tool is broken, it can be 3D printed it again with very little cost.

 It has two parts that have to be printed separately: the holder and its lid